QA-system/QA-System-on-PubMed-INLPT-WS2023/Report/Report .md

 Qualitative analysis of the system's outputs reveals consistent success in handling queries that require deep contextual understanding and the synthesis of information across multiple sources.
 This is particularly evident in the system's ability to provide comprehensive, nuanced answers to questions involving explanations or definitions, where it leverages its semantic understanding capabilities to generate informative and accurate responses.

 Despite the overall success, our system does exhibit certain limitations, most notably in its handling of queries that require specific factual information, such as authorship questions (e.g., "Who is the author of xxxx?").
 In these cases, the system often responds with "No answer available," indicating a gap in its ability to retrieve and present discrete factual data.
 This limitation suggests an area for targeted improvement, possibly through the integration of a more robust factual retrieval component or the enhancement of its knowledge base.

-While we did not establish a traditional baseline model for direct comparison, insights can still be drawn from the general performance trends observed in similar systems within the literature.
-Compared to systems that rely heavily on direct factual retrieval from structured databases, our approach, which emphasizes semantic understanding and contextual relevance, shows a distinct advantage in generating coherent and contextually rich responses.
-However, the observed challenges in answering specific factual queries highlight a complementary relationship, suggesting that an ideal system might combine the strengths of both semantic processing and direct data retrieval methodologies.

 The disparity in performance across different types of queries can be further illustrated by examining the system's response patterns.
 For example, in responding to "Can radiation therapy treat cancer?," our system can successfully aggregate and synthesize information to provide a detailed and accurate explanation.
 In contrast, for "Who is the author of Using perioperative analytics to optimize OR performance?", it fails to provide a direct answer, reflecting the aforementioned limitation in handling factual retrieval-focused queries.